Man charged with threatening to kill French President Emmanuel Macron

 Macron, a centrist, won the French presidential election in May over far-right candidate Marine Le Pen.
 His party, En Marche!, won an overwhelming victory in parliamentary elections in June.

-Word of the arrest comes just two weeks after Paris was hit by yet another suspected terror attack, when a motorist was killed after plowing his car into a police convoy heading down the Champs-Elysee.
-The suspect's Renault, which had been packed with a least two gas canisters, erupted and burst into flames, authorities said.
+Word of the arrest comes just two weeks after Paris was hit by yet another suspected terror attack, when a self-proclaimed jihadist was killed after plowing his car into a police van on the Champs-Elysee.
+The suspect's Renault, which had been packed with a least two gas canisters and weapons, erupted and burst into flames, authorities said.
+The driver, who had left a "martyr" letter to his family, died at the scene.

 Nancy Ing reported from Paris and Daniella Silva reported from New York.